 You don’t have to know the people you might get on a video call.
 But when you know the type of people you’re looking for, you can do something with that.
 Think of the kind of expertise and experience you’d like your guests to have.

-I’ll list lots of ways to find virtual guests to your class.
-But before we do that, know this first …
+I list six places to find virtual guests and field trips in the section below this one But before we do that, know this first …

 This is the part that gives teachers anxiety the most.
 Part of it is interacting with people they don’t know.
 The other part is fear of the unknown — and fear of failure.

 Now that we know what the common fears are, we can start to confront them.